 Benefits of Plants to People

 Many books have noted that being in nature has a positive effect on human physiology and mental health.
 For example, we were recently reading a book written by a popular UK doctor that suggested just small periods sitting in a garden help to boost mental state and productivity.
 This, according to the text, also was shown to impact other aspects of health such as people suffering from high blood pressure and obesity.
 We hope that you will find everything you need to know about the benefits of plants at About Plants.
 If you have anything that you would like to contribute to this site or have any comments in general, do not hesitate to get in touch through the Contact page.

-Who we are and why we are here
+Who About Plants are and why we are here

 This site is contributed to by Richard.
 Richard is very interested in all things natural and believes that the more people understand the natural environment, the more future generations will benefit.
 This is why a site with information about plants was developed.
 Keeping a balanced ecological framework is key to the health of the world globally.
 Reducing forests and planted areas has an adverse effect on air quality.
 Equally, replacing gardens with synthetic materials instead, not only prevents the photosynthesis from plants that would otherwise be able to support the ecosystem, but also adds to waste when products that are not biodegradable (many artificial lawns for example) are sent to landfill at the point that they need replacing (perhaps every five to ten years depending on the quality).

 Thank you for visiting